ansible-lockdown/RHEL7-CIS/README.md

 To use release version please point to main branch and relevant release for the cis benchmark you wish to work with.

+---

-## Matching security Level for CIS
+## Matching a security Level for CIS

 It is possible to to only run level 1 or level 2 controls for CIS.
 This is managed using tags: